bastndev/Compare-Code/CONTRIBUTING.md

 ---

 **Thank you for contributing to Compare Code!** Your work helps developers worldwide have better tools for code comparison and analysis. 🚀

-For more information, visit our [website](https://bastndev.com/extensions) or check out our other [projects](https://github.com/bastndev).